 - If your dog is sick, take it to the vet immediately

-- Give your dog lots of affection and love
+- Give your dog lots of affection and love for longer periods of time

 - Grooming can make both you and your pet happy

-I hope now after reading this article, its very much clear that why does my dog rub its nose on the floor before eating and what are the steps that can take to control this behavior.
+I hope now after reading this article, it’s very much clear that why does my dog rub its nose on the floor before eating and what are the steps that can take to control this behavior.

 If you have any further questions, please post them in the comments section.